Special Delivery: Programming with Mailbox Types (Extended Version): Pat: A Core Language with Mailbox Types

 \subsection{Syntax}

 Figure~\ref{fig:declarative:syntax} shows the syntax for \langname.
 We defer discussion of types to~\secref{sec:declarative-typing-rules}.

-\paragraph*{Programs and Definitions.} A program $\progdef{\sigs}{\seq{D}}{\tma}$ consists of a \emph{signature} $\sigs$ which maps message tags to payload types; a set of \emph{definitions} $D$; and an \emph{initial term} $\tma$.
+\paragraph*{Programs and definitions.} A program $\prog = \progdef{\sigs}{\seq{D}}{\tma}$ consists of a \emph{signature} $\sigs$ which maps message tags to payload types; a set of \emph{definitions} $\seq{D}$; and an \emph{initial term} $\tma$.
 Each definition $\fndef{f}{\seq{x : \tya}}{\tyb}{\tma}$ is a function with name $f$, annotated arguments $\seq{x : \tya}$, return type $\tyb$, and body $\tma$.
 We write $\prog(f)$ to retrieve the definition for function $f$, and $\prog(\msgtag{m})$ to retrieve the payload types for message $\msgtag{m}$.

-\paragraph*{Values.} It is convenient for typing to introduce a syntactic distinction between values and computations, inspired by \emph{fine-grain call-by-value}~\cite{LPT03}.
+\paragraph*{Values.} It is convenient to introduce a syntactic distinction between values and computations, inspired by \emph{fine-grain call-by-value}~\citep{LPT03}, in order to simplify our typing rules.
 Values $\vala, \valb$ include variables $x$ and constants $c$; we assume that the set of constants includes at least the unit value $()$ of type $\one$.

 \paragraph*{Terms.} The functional fragment of the language is largely standard.
-Every value is a term.
+Every value is a trivial computation.
 The only evaluation context is $\letin[\pretya]{x}{\tma}{\tmb}$, which evaluates term $\tma$ of type $\pretya$, binding its result to $x$ in continuation $\tmb$.
-The type annotation is a technical convenience and is not necessary in our implementation~(\secref{sec:declarative}).
+The type annotation is a technical convenience used when relating the declarative and algorithmic type systems and is not necessary in our implementation~(\secref{sec:declarative}).
 Function application $\fnapp{f}{\seq{V}}$ applies function $f$ to arguments $\seq{V}$.
 As usual, we use $\tma; \tmb$ as sugar for $\letin[\one]{x}{\tma}{\tmb}$, where $x$ does not occur in $\tmb$.

 In the concurrent fragment of the language, $\spawn{M}$ spawns term $M$ as a separate process, and $\mbnew$ creates a fresh mailbox name.
 Term $\send{\vala}{m}{\seq{\valb}}$ sends message $\msgtag{m}$ with payloads $\seq{W}$ to mailbox $\vala$.